-Everyday Anxiety Strategies for Educators (EASE) – Workshops
+Everyday Anxiety Strategies for Educators (EASE)

-EASE is a collection of evidence-informed anxiety prevention and resilience-building resources for use with students in grades K-7.
-These stand-alone resources align with B.C. curriculum and are designed to benefit all children by fitting into existing classroom routines and practices.
+EASE is a collection of evidence-informed anxiety management and resilience-building resources for use with B.C. students in grades K-7.
+The resources use cognitive behavioural strategies to address the thoughts, feelings and behaviours associated with anxiety.

 Classroom activities are aligned with B.C. curriculum and are aimed at increasing the emotional health and resiliency of all children.
 They are designed to be delivered by classroom teachers, but can be adapted for use by school counsellors, administrators and support staff.